openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/02-deploying-first-fuse-application-on-openshift.md

 Its now time have OpenShift build and deploy our newly developed API.
 In our case we have a predefined OpenShift Template, which contains the details for our services, build configurations, and deployment configurations.
 The template also references the source repositories which contain the Fuse API application.

-Lets head on back over to the terminal.
-The first step in building and deploying our API is to add the template to OpenShift by executing the following command :
+Lets head on back over to the terminal, by clicking on the terminal tab to the right. .
+The first step in building and deploying our API is to add the template to OpenShift by executing the following command: SINCE THEY ARE NOT FILLING IN ANY PARAMETERS YOU COULD JUST DO A OC NEW APP AGAINST THE TEMPLATE AND IT WOULD WORK.
+HAVING THE TEMPLATE HERE MAKES IT A BIT CONFUSING AND MORE FOR A NEW PERSON TO TRY AND UNDERSTAND.
+IS THERE SOMEWHERE I CAN GO TO SEE THIS TEMPLATE - NOT SURE IT IS CRITICAL BUT IT MIGHT BE GOOD FOR FOLLOW UP LATER.

 `oc create -f fgstemplate.yml`{{execute}}